- fetal (adj.)

 - fiasco (n.)

-- 1855, theater slang for "a failure," by 1862 acquired the general sense of any dismal flop, on or off the stage.
-Via French phrase fiare fiasco "turn out a failure" (19c.), from Italian far fiasco "suffer a complete breakdown in performance," literally "make a bottle," from fiasco "bottle," from Late Latin flasco, flasconem (see flask).
+- 1855, theater slang for "a failure in performance;" by 1862 it had acquired the general sense of "any ignominious failure or dismal flop," on or off the stage.
+It comes via the French phrase fiare fiasco "turn out a failure" (19c.), from Italian far fiasco "suffer a complete breakdown in performance," literally "make a bottle," from fiasco "bottle," from Late Latin flasco "bottle" (see flask).

 - fiat (n.)

-- "authoritative sanction," 1630s, from Latin fiat "let it be done" (also used in the opening of Medieval Latin proclamations and commands), third person singular present subjunctive of fieri, used as passive of facere "to make, do" (see factitious).
-Also sometimes a reference to fiat lux "let there be light" in the Book of Genesis.
+- 1630s, "authoritative sanction," from Latin fiat "let it be done" (used in the opening of Medieval Latin proclamations and commands), third person singular present subjunctive of fieri "be done, become, come into existence," used as passive of facere "to make, do" (see factitious).
+Meaning "a decree, command, order" is from 1750.
+In English the word also sometimes is a reference to fiat lux "let there be light" in Genesis i.3.

 - fib (n.)